 express milk between feeds

-make sure your baby is positioned and latching well for their breastfeeds (consult your midwife, health visitor or seek help from NCT breastfeeding counsellors or other professional breastfeeding support)
+make sure your baby is positioned and latching well for every breastfeed (seek help from NCT breastfeeding counsellors, or consult your midwife, health visitor or other professional breastfeeding support)

 try different feeding positions so your baby stimulates the blocked area more effectively

 before feeding, try softening your breast by expressing a little milk, which might make it easier for your baby to feed well

 massage the affected area in a warm shower or using a warm compress before feeding.